placebeyondtheclouds/pikvm-zero2w-eth/README.md

 Main differences between my build and the [official build instructions for Raspberry Pi Zero 2 W](https://docs.pikvm.org/v2/#required-parts):

 - My hardware setup has ENC28J60 chip based ethernet adapter, connected to GPIO through SPI protocol (four-wire serial bus)
+- Full duplex mode for the ethernet adapter.
 - Didn't utilize ATX power control
 - Powered by the keyboard/mouse interface cable plugged into the USB socket of the rpi (can be changed to external power by cutting +5V wire in this cable and adding another cable plugged into PWR socket of the rpi)
 - RTC module